Veysel-Yildiz/hyper-ford/README.md

 `Run_Simulation.py`: This is the main file to run to simulate enrgy production based on predifined design parameters.

-`sim_operation_type.py`: This file specify the operation mode to simulate

 `sim_energy_functions.py`: This file contains mainly three functions that return daily power production and objective functions for SINGLE, DUAL and TRIPLE operation mode for simulation.